mahavedalla/mahavedalla/docs/questions/nibbana/whether-an-arahant's-knowledge--vision-of-the-destruction-of-the-taints-is-continuous-and-constant.md

-# Whether an Arahant's knowledge & vision of the destruction of the taints is continuous and constant?
+Question: Whether an Arahant's knowledge & vision of the destruction of the taints is continuous and constant?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: MN 76